jakeleyhr/GetVISTA/README.md

                         genes, 'ex' to exclude them -vis                  Display graphical representation of the sequence in the terminal
 ```
-The encoords modules works similarly to engene, but with some critical differences as the intention is to query a set of genomic coordinates instead of a gene name.
+The encoords module works similarly to engene, but with some critical differences as the intention is to query a set of genomic coordinates instead of a gene name.
 Therefore, the **-g** argument is replaced by **-c**, and the coordinates are entered in the format 'chromosome:start-end' e.g:
 ```
 $ encoords -s mouse -c 5:30810000-30890000 -autoname